arete989/tarot/README.md

 * Refactor to class-based views per the Django REST Framework tutorial (why didn't they just say that from the beginning...)
 * Manually retest in the browser and everything works - same place as I was on Day 3, just refactored.
 * Annoyed with manual testing - seems like a good time to write a unit test suite.
 So I did.
-* CHECKPOINT: Test suite passes locally for 3 API endpoints
+* CHECKPOINT: Test suite passes locally for 3 API endpoints.

 DAY 5 (2 hours)

 * Add model for ReadingCross and skeleton of views for CRUD ReadingCross
 * Details of how to store a reading are more complicated than I expected and causing me to refactor how I store tarot cards - makes more sense to store tarot cards as a constant rather than model as it will never be updated.
 Also avoids unnecessary database queries.
-* CHECKPOINT: Test suite passes locally for skeleton of 1 new API endpoint
+* CHECKPOINT: Test suite passes locally for skeleton of 1 new API endpoint.

+DAY 6 (2 hours)

+* Rip out a bunch of code.
+I actually have LESS code than I started with.
+T_T
+* But makes more sense.
+Store tarot deck as display constants on the frontend rather than Django models.
+Took a lot of thinking and refactoring to get here.
+* Less code is not a bad thing - cleaner, more maintainable.
+It's actually harder to write less + good/thoughtful code versus more code.
+* A lot of thinking for such a little bit of code - but it pays off bc when I look at code I wrote 2 years ago and forgot about - it still makes sense and effortless to pick up - bc it was well organized from the start.
+Like an intuitive UX like the iPhone.
+* CHECKPOINT: Test suite still passes after refactor.

 NEXT
-* NEXT: Add constants file for use in ReadingCross but don't delete the old Card code yet
 * NEXT: Build out test suite and additional views for ReadingCross until complete
-* NEXT: Add validation for ReadingCross views.
+* TODO: Add User model and validation to ReadingCross views
 * TODO: Figure out how to handle card images
-* TODO: Rip out the Card model as not needed
-* TODO: Add User model and validation to ReadingCross views
 * Goal: Get all of the API endpoints working locally
 * Goal: Write test suite to cover all the API endpoints
 * Goal: Deploy and able to call API endpoints from non-local server